-• Many are on the consultation database so will receive notifications of the consultation f) Duty to Co-operate
+Many are on the consultation database so will receive notifications of the consultation

 • Statutory consultees and other prescribed bodies, such as Environment Agency and Historic England, are automatically notified when consultation takes place.

 • In order to try to address some of the housing shortfall, Sandwell has been continuing with the Duty to Cooperate discussions with neighbouring authorities that were started as part of the Black Country Plan.